ggruen/SwiftNetrc/README.md

     cp ./.build/x86_64-apple-macosx10.10/debug/SwiftNetrc /usr/local/bin/swiftnetrc

 Then you could just run "swiftnetrc" to have it parse and report on your .netrc file.
 Exciting, I know.

+## Account, macdef, and default don't do much

+The `default` token is currently ignored.

+`account` and `macdef` are stored, but SwiftNetrc won't do aynthing with `macdef` (e.g. run a macro) because it's not an ftp client. :)